vfarcic/devops26/manuscript/18-boot.md

 The `kaniko` value should be self-explanatory.
 When set to `true`, the system will build container images using Kaniko instead of, let's say, Docker.
 That is a much better choice since Docker cannot run in a container and, as such, poses a significant security risk (mounted sockets are evil), and it messes with Kubernetes scheduler given that it bypasses its API.
 In any case, Kaniko is the only supported way to build container images when using Tekton, so we'll leave it as-is (`true`).

-Next, we have `secretStorage` currently set to `local`.
+Next, we have `secretStorage` currently set to `vault`.
 The whole platform will be defined in this repository, except for secrets (e.g., passwords).
 Pushing them to Git would be childish, so Jenkins X can store the secrets in different locations.
-If kept to `local`, that location is your laptop.
+If we'd change it to `local`, that location is your laptop.
 While that is better than a Git repository, you can probably imagine why that is not the right solution.
 Keeping them locally complicates cooperation (they exist only on your laptop), is volatile, and is only slightly more secure than Git.
 A much better place for secrets is [HashiCorp Vault](https://www.vaultproject.io).
 It is the most commonly used solution for secrets management in Kubernetes (and beyond), and Jenkins X supports it out of the box.

-All in all, secrets storage is an easy choice.
+All in all, secrets storage is an easy choice, and we'll keep it to its default value `vault`.

-* Set the value of `secretStorage` to `vault`.

 Below the `secretStorage` value is the whole section that defines `storage` for `logs`, `reports`, and `repository`.
 If enabled, those artifacts will be stored on a network drive.
 As you already know, containers and nodes are short-lived, and if we want to preserve any of those, we need to store them elsewhere.
 That does not necessarily mean that network drives are the best place, but rather that's what comes out of the box.
 Later on, you might choose to change that and, let's say, ship logs to a central database like ElasticSearch, PaperTrail, CloudWatch, StackDriver, etc.

-For now, we'll keep it simple and enable network storage for all three types of artifacts.
+For now, we'll keep it simple and keep the default values (`true`) that enable network storage for all three types of artifacts.

-* Set the value of `storage.logs.enabled` to `true`
-* Set the value of `storage.reports.enabled` to `true`
-* Set the value of `storage.repository.enabled` to `true`

 The `versionsStream` section defines the repository that contains versions of all the packages (charts) used by Jenkins X. You might choose to fork that repository and control versions yourself.
 Before you jump into doing just that, please note that Jenkins X versioning is quite complex, given that many packages are involved.
 Leave it be unless you have a very good reason to take over the control, and that you're ready to maintain it.